 Home > Children's Programmes > Sooty

 This well known puppet character has been appearing on our screens since 1952.
 He was a handpuppet bear operated by Harry Corbett (nephew of Harry Ramsden of the famous fish and chip chain) who found him in a novelty shop on the end of Blackpool Pier for 7s 6d.
 Their first appearance was in a show called Talent Night and then in Saturday Special with Peter Butterworth, but they soon went on to earn their own show.
 Although Sooty was mute to the audience, he could communicate with Harry.
 His antics always included some form of slapstick, always at Harry's expense.
-One of the joys of watching was figuring out how the puppet was being held by Corbett whilst he stands at a sit stand desk or some other furniture.
+One of the joys of watching was figuring out how the puppet was being held by Corbett whilst he stands at a desk.

 Later on (1957), Harry introduced a chum for Sooty called Sweep, a dog with long ears and a red nose.
 Sooty played the xylophone and did magic with oofle dust and spells of "Izzy wizzy, let's get busy" and Sweep always had an endless supply of bones.
 Much later Harry also introduced Soo, a black and white female bear and further characters followed, such as Kipper the cat, Butch the dog and Ramsbottom, a snake with a broad Northern accent.